3d secure guide

 5. The cardholder receives confirmation of a successful payment on the merchant’s website.

-In addition to changing the authentication process, 3DS 2.0 makes it so all stakeholders have access to and can share richer datasets for more comprehensive fraud screening and risk assessment.
-These datasets can include up to 100 data points, including a consumer’s geolocation, device ID, transaction history and more, with a minimum requirement of 20 data points per exchange.
+In addition to changing the authentication process, 3DS 2.0 ensures all stakeholders have access to and can share richer datasets for more comprehensive fraud screening and risk assessment.
+These datasets can include up to 100 data points, including a consumer’s geolocation, device ID, transaction history, and more, with a minimum requirement of 20 data points per exchange.

 3DS 2.0 also offers greater flexibility by enabling merchants to request transaction risk analysis (TRA) exemption for low-risk transactions.
-Merchants that receive TRA exemption approval are able to automatically bypass the authentication process.
-If, however, the issuer sees suspicious activity on the card, it can issue a soft decline, which would prompt standard 3DS protocol.
+Merchants that receive TRA exemption approval automatically bypass the authentication process.
+If, however, the issuer sees suspicious activity on the card, it can issue a soft decline, which would prompt the standard 3DS protocol.

-Other SCA exemptions that apply merchants that use 3DS 2.0 include:
+Other SCA exemptions5 that apply to merchants that use 3DS 2.0 include:

-• Contactless Payments at Point of Sale: Merchants may bypass the authentication process if the value of the transaction does not exceed €50; the cumulative limit of consecutive contactless transactions without application of SCA does not exceed €150; OR the number of consecutive contactless transactions since the last application of SCA does not exceed five.
+• Contactless payments at point of sale (PoS): Merchants may bypass the authentication process if the value of the transaction does not exceed €50; the cumulative limit of consecutive contactless transactions without application of SCA does not exceed €150; OR the number of consecutive contactless transactions since the last application of SCA does not exceed five.

-• Unattended Transport and Parking Terminals: Merchants may bypass the authentication process for transactions that take place at unattended terminals for transport fares and parking fees.
+• Unattended transport and parking terminals: Merchants may bypass the authentication process for transactions at unattended terminals for transport fares and parking fees.

-• Trusted Beneficiaries: Merchants may bypass the authentication process if the payer has designated them as a trusted merchant and added them to their issuer’s list of trusted beneficiaries.
-In order for a merchant to qualify for this exemption and avoid the application of SCA to future transactions, the payer must first complete an SCA challenge.
+• Trusted beneficiaries: Merchants may bypass the authentication process if the payer has designated them as a trusted merchant and added them to their issuer’s list of trusted beneficiaries.
+For a merchant to qualify for this exemption and avoid the application of SCA to future transactions, the payer must first complete an SCA challenge.

-• Recurring Transactions: Merchants may bypass the authentication process on a series of transactions of the same amount made to the same payee.
-Note that SCA must be applied either when the series is first set up or to the initial transaction in the series (provided the first transaction is set up by the payee).
+• Recurring transactions: Merchants may bypass the authentication process on a series of transactions of the same amount made to the same payee.
+SCA must be applied either when the series is first set up or to the initial transaction in the series, provided the first transaction is set up by the payee.

 Why Should You Care About 3D Secure Payments?